masari-project/masari-webwallet/ROADMAP.md

 # Roadmap
 The order of this list may not reflect the order in which those functionalities will be implemented

+- adding more special characters (password) : " and "space"
 - error message when no camera access
 - stop sync
 - improve tx fee calculation